-The work of de Haan shows a move we see repeated in this time all over the world, among Muslims, Christians and Jews.
-The confrontation with modern, secular states and cultures is utterly confusing to many people and instead of progressing to postmodern positions, they return to premodern ones while rejecting modern culture because it should be immoral, secular, decadent, or whatever.
-Religion offers a perspective modern culture is not able to offer them, but old solutions don't answer new questions.
-One of the saddest parts of the return from modern to premodern and to orthodox positions is the dogmatic and restrictive sexual morality of the monotheist religions, although they may have offered the pederast de Haan some more space, like boy-loving imams and pedophile priests.
-The legal theory de Haan developed with its linguistic turn brought him close to postmodern positions, but his world was a developing modern(ist) world where a broad postmodernism had still to be developed.
+The work of de Haan shows a move we see repeated in these times all over the world, among Muslims, Christians and Jews.
+The confrontation with modern, secular states and cultures is utterly confusing to many people and instead of progressing to postmodern positions, they return to premodern ones while rejecting modern culture because it should be immoral, secular, decadent, etc. Religion offers a perspective modern culture is not able to offer, but outdated solutions don't answer new questions.
+One of the saddest parts of the return from modern to premodern and to orthodox positions is the dogmatic and restrictive sexual morality of monotheist religions, although they may have offered the pederast de Haan some clemency, in the same sense as boy-loving imams and pedophile priests.
+The legal theory de Haan developed with its linguistic turn brought him close to postmodern positions, but his world was a developing modern(ist) one where a broad postmodernism had yet to be developed.